-- means irreversible loss of function of peripheral nerves diagnosed by a specialist medical practitioner causing you to be constantly and permanently unable to perform one or more of the numbered - Peripheral neuropathy related to alcohol or drug use is specifically excluded. - means irreversible loss of function of peripheral nerves diagnosed by a specialist medical practitioner causing you to be constantly and permanently unable to perform three or more of the numbered activities of daily living.
+- means irreversible loss of function of peripheral - nerves diagnosed by a specialist medical practitioner causing you to be constantly and permanently unable to perform one or more of the numbered activities of daily living.

 Peripheral neuropathy related to alcohol or drug use is specifically excluded.